-In a general way, Hamiltonians have become familiar with many of the patterns and trends outlined above.
-Above all, for decades the growing problems of the inner city were widely rehearsed.
-The contrast between eastern and western sectors is also well-known, although the scale and broad consistency of recent shifts, documented here for the first time, may surprise many.
-A third trend has received less attention, although it is now well-developed.
+In a general way, Hamiltonians are familiar with many of the patterns and trends outlined above.
+Above all, for decades the growing problems of the inner city were widely discussed.
+The contrast between eastern and western sectors is also well known, although the scale and broad consistency of recent shifts, documented here for the first time, may surprise many.
+A third trend has received less attention, although it is now well developed.

-Whether measured in terms of income, or dependence on transfer payments, a significant number of postwar neighbourhoods lying above the escarpment and eastwards in Stoney Creek have been in a slow but steady decline since the 1980s (Figures 5, 9, 10).
-Several influences have been at work.
-As is typical, families that moved into new, single-family homes in the early postwar decades have often aged in place, retired, and now live on reduced incomes.
-As in many Canadian suburbs, the tracts that were developed from the 1950s to the 1970s included a significant number of townhouses and medium-rise apartment buildings.
-Many of these have always housed younger people with modest incomes, and sometimes inadequate maintenance has made them progressively less attractive.
-Both types of accommodation have come under pressure from a variety of types of low-income persons.
-These include the rapidly-growing number of students enrolled at Mohawk College, located centrally in the older part of the Mountain.
-It also includes a growing number of immigrants and refugees.
-In classic fashion, back in 1971 immigrants coming to Hamilton settled first in neighbourhoods that were immediately adjacent to the downtown, and overwhelmingly in the lower city (Figure 11).
-Given that inner-city housing stock has remained relatively cheap, many still cluster close to the core, but a growing number settle first on the Mountain and the further east end (Figure 12).
-Today, the tract with the highest proportion of recent immigrants in Riverdale, lies in Stoney Creek.
-Echoing the title of a recent, influential survey of immigrant districts around the world, this neighbourhood has recently been described as Hamilton's "arrival city" (Mayo, Klassen and Bahkt, 2012: 37; c.f.
+Whether measured in terms of income, or dependence on transfer payments, a significant number of postwar neighbourhoods lying above the escarpment and to the east in Stoney Creek have been in a slow but steady decline since the 1980s (see Figures 5, 10, and 11).
+Several influences are at work.
+People who moved into new, single-family homes in the early postwar decades have often aged in place, retired, and now live on reduced incomes.
+As in many Canadian suburbs, the tracts that were developed from the 1950s to the 1970s included many townhouses and medium-rise apartment buildings.
+Many of these have always housed younger people with modest incomes; sometimes inadequate maintenance has made them progressively less attractive.

+Both types of accommodation have come under pressure from a variety of low-income renters.
+These include the rapidly growing number of students enrolled at Mohawk College, located centrally in the older part of the Mountain, as well as a growing number of immigrants and refugees.
+In 1971, immigrants coming to Hamilton settled first in neighbourhoods that were immediately adjacent to the downtown, overwhelmingly in the lower city (Figure 12).
+Since inner-city housing stock has remained relatively cheap, many still cluster close to the core, but a growing number settle first on the Mountain and the further east end (Figure 13).
+Today, the tract with the highest proportion of recent immigrants is Riverdale, in Stoney Creek.
+Echoing the title of a recent, influential survey of immigrant districts around the world, this neighbourhood has recently been described as Hamilton's "arrival city" (Mayo, Klassen, and Bahkt, 2012: 37; c.f.
 Saunders, 2010).

-Riverdale contains recently-arrived Somalis, Roma and Africans, quite a number of whom are refugees.
-Hamilton's refugee population is not substantial in absolute terms, amounting to only 2.7 percent of the population in 2011, but large in comparison most other Canadian cities.
-Their pattern of settlement may be regarded as an indicator of affordable housing and, potentially, of neighbourhood change.
+Riverdale contains recently arrived Roma, Somalis, and emigrants from other African nations, quite a number of whom are refugees.
+Hamilton's refugee population is not substantial in absolute terms, amounting to only 2.7 percent of the population in 2011, but large in comparison to that of most other Canadian cities.
+Refugees' patterns of settlement may be regarded as an indicator of affordable housing and, potentially, of neighbourhood change.
 Unfortunately, although the 2011 National Household Survey did gather information on refugee status, a low response rate compelled Statistics Canada to suppress data for a number of inner-city tracts.

-Even so, the available evidence yields a pattern that is broadly indicative.
-Clusters of refugees are apparent near downtown, on the Mountain and in Stoney Creek, including Riverdale, and there is a broad swathe of neighbourhoods across the Mountain where the proportion of refugees was near or above the CMA average (Figure 13).
-Not surprisingly, these are also areas where a high proportion of residents have difficulty in finding decent and affordable housing.
-A composite index of housing disadvantage, which combines affordability, crowding and dwelling quality shows that the main problem neighbourhoods straddle the escarpment, rather than falling, as might have been expected, largely below it (Figure 14).
+Even so, the available evidence indicates clusters of refugees near downtown, on the Mountain, and in Stoney Creek, including Riverdale, and there is a broad swath of neighbourhoods across the Mountain where the proportion of refugees was near or above the CMA average.
+Not surprisingly, these are also areas where a high proportion of residents have difficulty finding decent and affordable housing.

+A composite index of housing disadvantage, which combines affordability, crowding, and dwelling quality shows that the main neighbourhoods with problems straddle the escarpment, rather than falling, as might have been expected, largely below it (Figure 14).
 Increasingly, the inner suburbs are experiencing a decline.
-Given that, in Hamilton even more than in many other cities, those districts are poorly serviced by transit, the focus of policy concern should be shifting.
+Because - in Hamilton even more than in many other cities - those districts are poorly served by transit, the focus of policy concern should be shifting.